Tip: You can use Ctrl + F to search for a word within the glossary.

-Vesting: The minimum number of years a teacher needs to teach in a state in order to be entitled to the money their employer has contributed to their individual retirement account.
+Vesting: The minimum number of years a state or local employee needs to work in a state in order to be entitled to receive a pension benefit or the money their employer has contributed to their individual retirement account.

 Years of Service (YOS): How many qualifying years you’ve worked for your employer within the pension plan.